 I was curious to know why some friends who had the same problem complained about excruciating pain, or lost their ability to use their shoulder.

-My doctor explained that in my case my muscles were well balanced and compensated for the torn tendons.
+My doctor explained that my muscles were well balanced and compensated for the torn tendons in my case.
 That came from a lifetime of proper exercise.
-You may laugh at me, but ever since high school I kept doing those push ups that we had to do in gym class.
+You may laugh, but since high school, I kept doing those push-ups we had to do in gym class.
 Maybe that made the difference.

 Nevertheless, I still hurt myself.
 How?
 I don’t know for sure.
 I have always done extreme things that maybe I should have stopped doing as I got older.
 I like to do carpentry around the house, and I sometimes move heavy objects, even lifting them above my head to place on racks high up.